1. Home

 Leasing Solar Panels

-Like with personal vehicles, a solar panel lease agreement enables you to lease, or rent, a renewable energy system for a fixed monthly fee.
-In an auto lease, you get to drive the car.
-In a solar lease, you receive long-term energy savings as the panels’ solar energy production lowers your electricity bill.
+Like with personal vehicles, a solar panel lease agreement enables you to lease, or rent, a renewable energy system for a monthly payment.
+With a solar lease or power purchase agreement (PPA), (a similar but distinct agreement), you receive long-term energy savings when your energy bill savings exceed your lease payments.

 Pros of a solar lease

-The exact financial benefits of leased solar panels vary for every homeowner.
+The exact financial benefits of leased solar panels vary by company and by homeowner.
 Generally speaking, the key advantages of a solar lease are:

 • Little or no upfront costs during design, installation, and interconnection